HangingClowns/ThirdSpace-offsite/README.md

 ### Frontend

-You are going to build a React App comprising of three pages:
+You'll find a React App in `packages/client`.
+Please build it to contain the following three pages:

 1. Main Lobby
 2. Student Classroom